-For countries that are not covered in the CPI, the freedom from corruption score is determined by using the qualitative information from internationally recognized and reliable sources.1 This procedure considers the extent to which corruption prevails in a country.
-As with scores derived from Transparency International data, these scores are averaged with corruption scores from the previous two editions of the Index.
+For countries that are not covered in the CPI, the freedom from corruption score is determined by using the qualitative information from internationally recognized and reliable sources.
+This procedure considers the extent to which corruption prevails in a country.

 Sources.
-Unless otherwise noted, the Index relies on the following sources for information on informal market activities, in order of priority: Transparency International, Corruption Perceptions Index, 2010-2012; U.S. Department of Commerce, Country Commercial Guide, 2010-2013; Economist Intelligence Unit, Country Commerce, 2010-2013; Office of the U.S. Trade Representative, 2013 National Trade Estimate Report on Foreign Trade Barriers; and official government publications of each country.
+Unless otherwise noted, the Index relies on the following sources for information on informal market activities, in order of priority: Transparency International, Corruption Perceptions Index, 2011-2013; U.S. Department of Commerce, Country Commercial Guide, 2011-2014; U.S. Department of State, Investment Climate Statements, 2011-2014; Economist Intelligence Unit, ViewsWire and Risk Briefing; Freedom House, Freedom in the World, 2011-2014; Office of the U.S. Trade Representative, 2014 National Trade Estimate Report on Foreign Trade Barriers; various news and magazine articles; and official government publications of each country.